 For advice on any aspect of the application process, please contact LJMU’s International Admissions Team.

 The Masters in Public Health Nutrition, from Liverpool John Moores University, helps you develop the knowledge and skills required to work in this growing industry.

-- Benefit from staff expertise in nutrition and public health as you gain the knowledge and skills required for a career in this growing sector on this new Masters programme
+- Benefit from staff expertise in nutrition and public health as you gain the knowledge and skills required for a career in this growing sector

 - Join a research active team and take part in ongoing projects

 - Experience interactive practical sessions and workshops alongside theoretical learning